snow-flake-2512/snowflakereadme/README.md

 ## About me

-I am a student at the _LSE_ studying BSc Economics.
+I am a student at the _LSE_ studying BSc Economics, specilaising in Accounting and Data Science!

-I will use this GitHub profile to showcase my data science skills.

 ### Interests